Codecademy/docs/content/rust/concepts/data-types/data-types.md

   - 'paths/computer-science'
 ---

-**Data types** serve to define the nature of data a variable can store.
-Rust employs static typing, ensuring that variable types are known at compile time, aiding in the detection of potential errors before runtime.
+**Data types** define the nature of data a variable can store.
+Rust employs static typing, ensuring that variable types are known at compile time, aiding in detecting potential errors before runtime.
 These data types are broadly categorized into two groups: primitive types and compound types.

 ## Primitive types || scala types